asyncapi/learning-paths/100-level-AsyncAPI-Intro/step5.md

 Building on the basics, module two transitions into understanding Event-driven Architecture (EDA), showcasing how AsyncAPI fuels the design of both EDA and microservices.

 The third module explores the AsyncAPI specifications.
-You learn about the structure of AsyncAPI and its different components, such as info, channels, components, and tags.
-You also learn to define operations, messages, and schemas and grasp the request/reply patterns within AsyncAPI.
+You learn about the structure of AsyncAPI and its different components, such as info, channels, operations, and messages.
+You also learn to implement the request/reply pattern.

 The fourth module focuses on hands-on experience by learning to write AsyncAPI code and documents from scratch.
 The module also introduces tools to validate these documents and practical exercises to solidify your learning.

 ## AsyncAPI tools